-With spring in full swing and summer looming on the horizon, it’s an ideal time to begin exploring the great outdoors.
-What better place than at one of our many U.S. National Parks?
-Some are well-known icons while others of these national treasures are more obscure.
-Regardless, all are unique and represent some of the most beautiful and scenic locations our nation has to offer.
-Here are the 10 best national parks to visit when the weather is warm.
+Warmer weather is finally here, and now is the perfect time to dust off your spring hiking gear or best camping gear and begin exploring the great outdoors.
+What better place than one of our many U.S. National Parks?
+Some are well-known icons, while others are little-known national treasures.
+Regardless, all are unique and represent some of the most beautiful and scenic destinations our nation has to offer.
+Here are the best national parks to visit when the weather warms up.

 This otherworldly sandbox of dunes, the tallest topping 750 feet, is set against the backdrop of the Sangre de Cristo Mountains.
-The park’s remote location paired with several peaks exceeding 13,000 feet and a few of the coveted “fourteeners” (those exceeding 14,000-feet) make for an adventure playground.
-Situated at just over 8,000 feet above sea level, it’s an ideal location for stargazing amidst a seemingly surreal landscape.
+Great Sand Dunes National Park’s remote location in Colorado, paired with several peaks exceeding 13,000 feet and a few of the coveted “fourteeners” (those exceeding 14,000 feet), make for an adventure playground.
+Situated at just over 8,000 feet above sea level, it’s also an ideal campground for stargazing amidst a seemingly surreal landscape.

 Located just 10 miles south of Yellowstone National Park, this lesser-visited neighbor can provide an escape from the crowds.
 At 40 miles long, the Teton Range is a “grand” display of jagged peaks that owe their distinctive appearance to eons of weathering and the previous ice ages that shaped the iconic landscape.
 The park is named after the tallest peak in the range, Grand Teton, which rises 13,775 feet above sea level.
 Initially, the park only protected the namesake range before expanding in the mid-20th century to include the surrounding valley.
 For the adventurous, the wild and scenic Snake River winds its way through the park.

 It’s one thing to walk among rocks that are billions of years old.
 It’s another to stroll beneath ancient living creatures that are thousands of years old.
-Not to be confused with Sequoia National Park, which is located farther inland and south of Redwood, this coastal haven can provide an oasis from the heat of summertime.
-These old-growth redwoods can tower over 300 feet above the forest floor.
+Not to be confused with Sequoia National Park, which is located farther inland and south of Redwood, Redwood National Park provides an oasis from the spring warmth and summer heat.
+Its namesake old-growth redwoods can tower over 300 feet above the forest floor.
 A multi-canopied effect is created by other trees, including spruce, fir, and hemlock.
-The park skirts the Pacific Ocean and showcases 37 miles of shoreline and beaches.
+Plus, the park skirts the Pacific Ocean and showcases 37 miles of shoreline and beaches.